kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Wild & Starter Pokemon Randomization
 The girl in Oak's lab toggles on/off a built-in randomizer for wild pokemon.
-It shuffles all pokemon that can be gained through walking, surfing, fishing, or from the game corner.
+It shuffles all pokemon that can be gained through walking, surfing, fishing, or from the Celadon Prize Corner.
 If activated early enough in the game, your starter pokemon choices are randomized as well.
 Scripted events are unaffected (gifts, in-game trades, static encounters, etc).
 The game's five legendary pokemon are also excluded from randomization.